Five Powerful Ways to Demonstrate Employee Appreciation

 In particular, their direct supervisor plays a significant role in motivating them to do their very best.
 It’s vital that you—as a leader—understand the powerful role empathy plays in helping team members be more productive.

-However, I’ve heard many examples of employees feeling demoralized because they believe their hard work and dedication weren’t recognized.
-It eventually starts to impact their work ethic, so realizing the value of implementing employee appreciation strategies is imperative.
+However, I’ve heard many examples of employees who feel demoralized because they believe their hard work and dedication aren’t recognized.
+Eventually, this starts to impact their work ethic, so realizing the value of employee appreciation strategies is imperative.

 All human beings need to feel supported—it’s a basic need.